-All women employees, whether permanent or temporary workers, are eligible for Maternity leave; but to be eligible for the maternity benefit from the Employment Insurance Fund, employees must have been insured for 180 days prior to the commencement of Maternity leave; for those not entitled to the benefit, the employer must pay for the first 60 days.
+- All women employees, whether permanent or temporary workers, are eligible for Maternity leave; but to be eligible for the maternity benefit from the Employment Insurance Fund, employees must have been insured for 180 days prior to the commencement of Maternity leave; for those not entitled to the benefit, the employer must pay for the first 60 days. - Self-employed workers are not eligible.